vj-shivam/Sparks-Foundation/README.md

 I will be doing this with the help of python libraries i.e. matplotlib and seaborn.
 Dataset can be found at : https://bit.ly/3i4rbWl.
 ## What are we supposed to do with the given dataset?
 As a business manager, we will try to find out the weak areas where we can work tomake more profit.
 Also, what all business problems can be derived by exploring the data.

+# Technical : Task 5 - Exploratory Data Analysis - Sports (Level Advanced)
+## Perform ‘Exploratory Data Analysis’ on dataset ‘Indian Premier League’
+I will be doing this with the help of python libraries i.e. matplotlib and seaborn.
+Dataset can be found at :https://bit.ly/34SRn3b
+## What are we supposed to do with the given dataset?
+As a sports analysts, find out the most successful teams, players and factors contributing win or loss of a team.
+Suggest teams or players a company should endorse for its products.